 Water can damage the outside of the unit, as well.
 This is unsightly, but if water hasn’t entered the ice machine it won’t really affect your ice production.
 If water does enter the machine, it can damage components within the ice maker which are responsible for keeping your ice maker running.

-The best thing you can do to protect your ice maker from flood damage is to turn off the ice maker.
+The best thing you can do to protect your industrial ice making equipment from flood damage is to turn off the ice maker.
 This includes not only shutting off the water line but disconnecting the machine from the water line as well.

 Many ice machine installations have a ball valve in place between the water line and the ice machine to prevent any contaminated water from entering and leaving you with a dirty ice maker.
-To be safe, you should still disconnect your ice machine from the water line.
+To be safe, you should still disconnect your ice cube maker from the water line.

 Luckily, most commercial ice machines are mounted on an ice storage bin, keeping the machine 3-4 feet off the ground which should keep it safe from most ice maker flood damages.
 While the machine may be safe, the bin itself will need cleaning.
 Below are some cleaning tips you can follow if you notice flood water in your ice bin: